Sign up to our newsletter to get the latest on living wage and income

 Context

-The top produced commodities in Burkina Faso are maize, sorghum, fruits and vegetables, and cotton seed.[10]
-Similarly, Burkina Faso’s top export commodities in terms of quantity are cotton, karite nuts, cashew nuts, sesame seeds and cottonseed cake.[11]
+The top produced commodities in Burkina Faso are sorghum, maize, millet, cotton seed, and dry cowpeas.[10]
+Similarly, Burkina Faso’s top export commodities in terms of quantity are cotton lint, karite nuts, cashew nuts, sesame seeds and cottonseed cake.[11]

 Footnotes